Ackermanz/cpo-lab4/README.md

 ## Design notes

 - we practiced a thread pool.
 - Our library thread pool can do some simple work and can set priorities
 - so that higher-priority tasks are executed first.
-- for some abnormal cases our library also has some processing,
+- for some abnormal cases our library also has some processing
 - to ensure the stability of the program